McKnight Fellowships

 Information Session:

-The McKnight Musician Fellowship panelists remain anonymous during the selection process.
+The McKnight Fellowships for Musicians panelists remain anonymous during the selection process.

 Solo artists and ensembles/bands in all styles compete together.

-The panelists will review the tracks submitted as a part of Work Sample A & Work Sample B, the live performance video, résumés, and artist statements.
+The panelists will review the tracks submitted as a part of Work Sample A & Work Sample B, as well as the live performance video, résumés, and artist statements.
 After making individual selections from the full list of second-round applicants, panelists will meet via conference call to discuss the applicants who are of greatest interest to them.
-Nine solo artists/ensembles/bands will be selected to perform in the live auditions.
-Applicants will be notified about their application status via Acceptd the week of April 3rd.
+Nine solo artists/bands/ensembles will be selected to perform in the final auditions.
+Applicants will be notified about their application status via Acceptd the week of May 9th.

 Finalist Auditions:

-All finalists must be present to be considered for a fellowship on May 5th – no exceptions.
+All finalists must be present on June 6th to be considered for a fellowship – no exceptions.

 Finalists are not required to perform works from their online submissions at the final audition.